 Curry leaves: For those who are doubtful about the nutrients being lost in stir fried curry leaves.
 You can dry the curry leaves in shade for few days until they turn crisp.

+Crush them up, to powder with moist free hands and store it in a glass jar.
+It can be refrigerated.
 Add to the chutney whenever needed.
-My mum dries the curry leaves in the veranda during the day for three days to dehydrate them completely, not during the monsoons since the leaves get molded.
+My Mum would dry the curry leaves in the veranda during the day for three days to dehydrate them completely, not during the monsoons since the leaves get moldy.

-Chana dal: I personally prefer chana dal or bengal gram for our chutneys as the texture, flavor, taste and aroma are exceptionally good.
-However you can simply replace chana dal with roasted gram or pottukadalai.
-Even peanuts or coconut go well in this curry leaves chutney.
+Chana dal: I personally prefer chana dal also known as bengal gram for our chutneys as the texture, flavor, taste and aroma are exceptionally good.
+However you can simply replace chana dal with roasted gram (chutney dal) or roasted peanuts.

 For best results follow the step-by-step photos above the recipe card